This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 FAQ: “I am an inexperienced auditor.
 How should I go about planning and performing an ISMS internal audit?”

-A: You might start by reading ISO 19011, the ISO standard for auditing quality and environmental management systems, for general advice, plus ISO/IEC 27007 for more specific advice on ISMS audits.
-Your Internal Audit function, if you have one, is another obvious place to seek help and the IT audit FAQ offers more detailed guidance.
-ISACA is another recommended resource.
-ISO/IEC 27008:2011 is available as a desperate last resort!
+A: You might start by reading ISO 19011, the ISO standard for auditing quality and environmental management systems, for general advice, plus ISO/IEC 27007 and ISO/IEC 27008 for more specific advice on ISMS audits.
+Your Internal Audit function, if you have one, is another obvious place to seek help and ISACA is recommended.

 Meanwhile, the typical audit process goes something like this in my professional experience as an internal IT auditor: